fdch/fd_lib/README.md

 	$ git clone http://github.com/fdch/fd_lib

 ## Compilation
 Run this script and follow instructions.
-You might need to clone [pdlibbuilder](https://github.com/pure-data/pd-lib-builder) for this:
+You need to have [pdlibbuilder](https://github.com/pure-data/pd-lib-builder) for this:

-	$ ./fdlib.sh
+	$ ./fdlib.sh /path/to/pdlibbuilder

 ## Declare the library on Pd
-1. Put this object on a Pd patch
+* Put this object on a Pd patch

 	[declare -path fd_lib]

-1. Alternatively, put this message and replace "/path/to/" with your actual path and click it:
+* Alternatively, put this message and replace "/path/to/" with your actual path and click it:

 	[;
 	pd path-dialog 1 1 +/path/to/fd_lib, save_preferences(

-1. Alternatively: set the path from PREFERENCES>PATH dialog
+* Alternatively: set the path from PREFERENCES>PATH dialog

 ## Brief overview